awsdocs/amazon-connect-admin-guide/doc_source/transfer.md

    When you create the **Agent** or **Queue** quick connect, select a contact flow that matches the type of transfer to enable\. **External** quick connects require only a phone number, and do not allow you to set a queue or contact flow\.

-1. Add the quick connect that you created to any queue used in a contact flow for which to enable call transfer, such as the queue used in the contact flow for incoming calls\.
-Make sure the queue is in a routing profile assigned to the agents who transfers calls\.
+1. Add the quick connect that you created to any queue used in a contact flow for which to enable contact transfer, such as the queue used in the contact flow for incoming contacts\.
+Make sure the queue is in a routing profile assigned to the agents who transfers contacts\.

 ## Create Quick Connects<a name="quick-connects"></a>